ennui2342/arduino-RWDH2/README.md

 Please note that the ibtechnology modules only support PASSWORD mode, not crypto

 This library is based on the [RWDH2 datasheet](http://www.ibtechnology.co.uk/pdf/H2PROT.PDF)

-The RWD module cannot read a tag and communicate via serial at the same time so you need to make sure you wire a CTS pin.

 ## Usage